jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 clipped.rio.to_raster("./dem_masked_rio.tiff")
 ```

-This DEM raster file used -9999 as the NODATA value, which are read as Nan values:
+This DEM raster file used -9999 as the NODATA value, which are read as NaN values:

 ```{code-cell} ipython3
 dem_zwalm.rio.nodata, clipped.rio.nodata